gsenecaut/Portfolio_Projects/README.md

 # Portfolio_Projects Repository

 This is a repository of all the projects displayed on my portfolio.
-These projects are here to display my level of proficiency in SQL, Python and more for potential employers.
+These projects are here to showcase my competencies and level of proficiency in SQL, Python and more for potential employers.

 Here is a list of the projects accompanied a short description, starting with Deep Learning Approach in Sea Surface Height Forecasting which is the thesis I wrote when I was a Master's student in Madrid studying Big Data Analytics.